Saturday, February 02, 2013

 James Dean was a bad boy; if you weren't sure about it, the cigarettes he constantly smoked should have been a big tip off.

-Even if you didn't see the stars smoking in the movies or on TV, a decorative ashtray was practically a staple in every interior set.
+Even if you didn't see the stars smoking in the movies or on TV, a decorative ashtray was practically a staple in every interior set, including this one from "I Love Lucy".

 Occasionally, a cigarette could be used for comic effect: